edoddridge/aronnax/docs/about_aronnax.rst

 ============

 Aronnax can run in two different modes:

 - n + 1/2 layer mode, in which the bottom layer is quiescent and infinitely deep
-- n layer mode, in whihc the bottom topography is specified and all layers have finite thickness
+- n layer mode, in which the bottom topography is specified and all layers have finite thickness

 n + 1/2 layer mode
 -------------------

-This is very cheap to run
+The n + 1/2 layer mode is very cheap to run: Each time-step takes time linear in the number of grid points.

 n layer mode
 --------------------

-More expensive
+The n layer mode is more expensive, because TODO; but admits a more realistic simulation, in that the effect of the ocean floor is included.

 Governing Equations